openEngiadina/geopub/README.md

 GeoPub is not bound to a fixed set of data types, instead GeoPub works with RDF and any data that can be describes as RDF is supported by GeoPub.

+GeoPub contains examples of how to use the [ValueFlows](https://www.valueflo.ws/) vocabulary for simple offers as well, the [OpenHospitalityNetwork](https://github.com/OpenHospitalityNetwork/ohn-solid) vocabulary for hospitality requests and offers as well as the [MusicOntology](http://musicontology.com) for sharing music.
+Other data types that have been successfully tested include OpenStreetMap data via the [osm2rdf](https://osm2rdf.cs.uni-freiburg.de/) project.

 ## Semantic Social Network

 We acknowledge the fact that data creation and curation is a social activity.
 Pieces of information are created, commented on, shared and revised collectively.